easyparcel/classic-integration-doc/sg/api/api_FAQ.md

 ### Q: If the AWB is null in response to pay order API call

-**In live environment:** Suggest the customer to call the pay order API again on the same order_number.
-This usually happens due to our API failing to retrieve the AWB during the payment.
+**In live environment:** Please call the pay order API again on the same order_number.
+This usually happens due to our API failing to retrieve the AWB from courier during the payment.
 Calling pay order API on the same order won't charge twice.

-**If issue persists and courier is FedEx or UPS:** Check the logEvent for error message code such as:
-- STREETLINES.TOO.LONG
-- RECIPIENT.STATEORPROVINCECODE.INVALID

-Then ask others to help change the order details.

-**In demo environment:** Ask Sven.
-For demo environment please ask customer select Pos Laju as testing courier, ninja van get AWB feature are no longer available.

-### Q: If check API rate checking and some courier didn't show

-It may be due to our side API handling doesn't match courier side that's why it won't come out.

 ### Q: If API shows invalid on Postman